shenjean/diversity/README.md

 This workflow uses Qiime2 and some other software installed in USF's CIRCE/RRA servers.

+### Step 1: Quality assessment and trimming

-#### Step 1: Bash script for 1) Automated quality assessment of pre- and post-trimmed fastq files, and 2) trimming at Q25 threshold.
+This is an example bash script to automate 1) quality assessment of pre- and post-trimmed fastq files and 2) fastq trimming using a Q25 threshold.
 These are performed using the fastqc and cutadapt packages in TrimGalore!

 Change the working directory (variable **DIR**) containing all fastq files accordingly.
 Also, look at patterns in your file names and change the suffix (e.g. _R1_001.fastq.gz) accordingly.